A Brief Introduction to XACML

 build system.
 The default target builds the code into a

-directory.
+build directory.
 There is also a doc

-target to build the JavaDocs, and a jar
+target to build the JavaDocs, and a jar target to build a

 jar file of the code.
 Note that the code is built with debugging on,